defano/wyldcard/README.md

 Function        | Description
 ----------------|-----------------------------------
+`abbrev date`   | Returns the current date spelled out using abbreviations.
+For example, `Sat, Jul 02, 2016`.
+Also available as `abbreviated data`.
+`abs`           | Returns the absolute value of the given numerical argument.
+`atan`          | Returns the trigonometric arctangent of the given argument, represented in radians.
 `average`       | Returns the statistical mean of a list of numerical items.
 Example: `the average of "1,2,3,4,5"` (returns 3) or `average (93, 26, 77)` returns `65.33`.
-`mouse`         | Returns the current state of the left mouse button; either `up` or `down` `mouseLoc`      | Returns the current location of the cursor (in coordinates relative the top-left corner of the card panel), for example: `the mouseLoc` returns `123,55`
+`charToNum`     | Return the numerical _codepoint_ associated with the given character.
+The actual mapping between characters and numbers will depend on the character encoding used by the system, but `charToNum` is always assured to be the inverse of `numToChar`
-`mouseH`        | Returns the x-coordinate of `the mouseLoc`; the number of pixels the mouse cursor is from the left border of the card.
+`clickH`        | Returns the x-coordinate of the last location the user clicked the mouse.
-`mouseV`        | Returns the y-coordinate of `the mouseLoc`; the number of pixels the mouse cursor is from the top border of the card.
 `clickLoc`      | Returns the coordinate of the last location the user clicked the mouse.
-`clickH`        | Returns the x-coordinate of the last location the user clicked the mouse.
+`clickText`     | The last word that was clicked in a text field, or the empty string if no text has been clicked.
+For example, `put "You clicked " & the clickText`.
 `clickV`        | Returns the y-coordinate of the last location the user clicked the mouse.
-`tool`          | Returns the name of the currently selected tool.
-Example: `if the tool is "brush" then answer "Happy painting!"`
-`shiftKey`      | Returns the current state of the shift key, either `up` or `down`.
-For example, `wait until the shiftKey is down`
 `commandKey`    | Returns the current state of the command key (and/or 'ctrl' key on PC hardware), either `up` or `down`.
 Also available as `the cmdKey`
-`optionKey`     | Returns the current state of the option key (and/or 'meta' key on Unix hardware), either `up` or `down`.
-For example, `repeat while the optionKey is up`
-`number of`     | Returns the count of something within a given container.
-Several usages including: `number of words [of,in] <container>`, `number of chars [of,in] <container>`, `number of lines [of,in] <container>`, `number of items [of,in] <container>`, `number of card buttons`, `number of card fields`, `number of background buttons`, `number of background fields`, `number of card parts`, `number of background parts`.
-For example, `repeat with n = 1 to the number of items in myList`
-`result`        | Returns the current value of the implicit variable `it`, for example: `the result` `message`       | Returns the contents of the message box.
-For example: `put the message box into aVar`.
-Also available as `message box` or `message window`
-`min`           | Returns the minimum number passed to the function.
-For example: `min(3,5,7.24,9)` evaluates to `3`.
-`max`           | Returns the maximum number passed to the function.
-For example: `min(3,5,7.24,9)` evaluates to `9`.
+`cos`           | Returns the trigonometric cosine of the given argument, represented in radians.
 `date`<br>`short date` | Returns the current date in _dd/mm/yy_ format.
 For example `put the date` yields `07/04/16`.
-`long date`     | Returns the current date fully spelled out.
-For example, `Saturday, July 02, 2016`.
-`abbreviated date`<br>`abbrev date` | Returns the current date  spelled out using abbreviations.
-For example, `Sat, Jul 02, 2016`.
-`seconds`       | Returns the number of seconds since midnight, January 1, 1970 UTC.
-`ticks`         | Returns the number of ticks (1/60th second) since the JVM was started.
-`random`        | Returns a random integer between 0 and the given argument.
-Example: `the random of 100` or `random(10)`.
-`sqrt`          | Returns the square root of the given argument or `NaN` of the argument is negative.
-`sin`           | Returns the trigonometric sine of the given argument, represented in radians.
-`cos`           | Returns the trigonometric cosine of the given argument, represented in radians.
-`tan`           | Returns the trigonometric tangent of the given argument, represented in radians.
-`atan`          | Returns the trigonometric arctangent of the given argument, represented in radians.
 `exp`           | Returns the value of _e_ raised to the power of the given argument.
 `exp1`          | Returns the value of _1-e_ raised to the number of the given argument.
 `exp2`          | Returns the value of _2_ raised to the given argument; for example `the exp2 of 3` is equivalent to `2^3`.
+`length`        | Returns the number of characters in the value of the given expression.
+Example: `the length of "Hello World!"` yields `12`.
 `ln`            | Returns the natural logarithm of the given argument.
 `ln1`           | Returns the natural logarithm of the given argument plus one.
 `log2`          | Returns the base-2 logarithm of the given argument.
+`long date`     | Returns the current date fully spelled out.
+For example, `Saturday, July 02, 2016`.
+`max`           | Returns the maximum number passed to the function.
+For example: `min(3,5,7.24,9)` evaluates to `9`.
+`menus`         | Returns a newline-delimited list of menus appearing in the menu bar.
+`message`       | Returns the contents of the message box.
+For example: `put the message box into aVar`.
+Also available as `message box` or `message window`
+`min`           | Returns the minimum number passed to the function.
+For example: `min(3,5,7.24,9)` evaluates to `3`.
+`mouse`         | Returns the current state of the left mouse button; either `up` or `down` `mouseH`        | Returns the x-coordinate of `the mouseLoc`; the number of pixels the mouse cursor is from the left border of the card.
-`trunc`         | Returns the integer portion of the given numerical argument; for example `the trunc of 8.99` yields `8`.
+`mouseLoc`      | Returns the current location of the cursor (in coordinates relative the top-left corner of the card panel), for example: `the mouseLoc` returns `123,55`
-`abs`           | Returns the absolute value of the given numerical argument.
+`mouseV`        | Returns the y-coordinate of `the mouseLoc`; the number of pixels the mouse cursor is from the top border of the card.
+`number of`     | Returns the count of something within a given container.
+Several usages including: `number of words [of,in] <container>`, `number of chars [of,in] <container>`, `number of lines [of,in] <container>`, `number of items [of,in] <container>`, `number of card buttons`, `number of card fields`, `number of background buttons`, `number of background fields`, `number of card parts`, `number of background parts`, `number of menuItems in menu <menuName>`.
+For example, `repeat with n = 1 to the number of items in myList`
 `numToChar`     | Returns the character value associated with the given character _codepoint_.
 The actual mapping between numbers and characters will depend on the character encoding used by the system, but `numToChar` is always assured to be the inverse of `charToNum`
-`charToNum`     | Return the numerical _codepoint_ associated with the given character.
-The actual mapping between characters and numbers will depend on the character encoding used by the system, but `charToNum` is always assured to be the inverse of `numToChar`
+`optionKey`     | Returns the current state of the option key (and/or 'meta' key on Unix hardware), either `up` or `down`.
+For example, `repeat while the optionKey is up`
+`random`        | Returns a random integer between 0 and the given argument.
+Example: `the random of 100` or `random(10)`.
+`result`        | Returns the current value of the implicit variable `it`, for example: `the result` `screenRect`    | The rectangle of the screen on which the card is displayed, for example `put item 3 of the screenRect into screenWidth`
+`seconds`       | Returns the number of seconds since midnight, January 1, 1970 UTC.
+`selectedText`  | Returns the currently selected text within whichever field is in focus, or the empty string if no selection exists.
+For example, `answer the selectedText`
+`shiftKey`      | Returns the current state of the shift key, either `up` or `down`.
+For example, `wait until the shiftKey is down`
+`sin`           | Returns the trigonometric sine of the given argument, represented in radians.
+`sqrt`          | Returns the square root of the given argument or `NaN` of the argument is negative.
+`tan`           | Returns the trigonometric tangent of the given argument, represented in radians.
+`ticks`         | Returns the number of ticks (1/60th second) since the JVM was started.
+`tool`          | Returns the name of the currently selected tool.
+Example: `if the tool is "brush" then answer "Happy painting!"`
+`trunc`         | Returns the integer portion of the given numerical argument; for example `the trunc of 8.99` yields `8`.
 `value`         | Evaluates the given factor as a HyperTalk expression and returns the result.
 Example: `the value of ("3" & "*4")` yields `12`.
-`length`        | Returns the number of characters in the value of the given expression.
-Example: `the length of "Hello World!"` yields `12`.
-`selectedText`  | Returns the currently selected text within whichever field is in focus, or the empty string if no selection exists.
-For example, `answer the selectedText`
-`clickText`     | The last word that was clicked in a text field, or the empty string if no text has been clicked.
-For example, `put "You clicked " & the clickText`.
-`screenRect`    | The rectangle of the screen on which the card is displayed, for example `put item 3 of the screenRect into screenWidth`

 ### User-defined Functions